latuyetmai/latuyetmai.github.io/README.md

 Hello!

 Welcome to my Data Science portfolio.
-I am currently a Data Science Graduate Student and also a Teaching Assitant for the Statistics for Data Science Course at UC Berkeley.
-Most of the projects in this porfolio were originated from the program.
+I am currently a Data Science Graduate Student (MIDS) and also a Teaching Assitant for the Statistics for Data Science Course at UC Berkeley.
+Most of the project topics in this porfolio were come up from my own ideas and originated from the MIDS program requirements.

 <br>